Ricky Hatton: Family

 As of 2008, Hatton's mother, Carol, still worked on the carpet stall on Glossop Market in the Peak District.
 His father, Ray, was his manager, and manages Hatton's brother and fellow boxer Matthew Hatton.
 Ricky Hatton and his girlfriend, Jennifer Dooley, lived in his house, the Heartbreak Hotel, named after his favourite artist, Elvis Presley, in Hyde.

 Hatton was estranged from his parents for several years due to a dispute about money.
 In his autobiography War and Peace: My Story, Hatton said that his father punched him in the face during a confrontation in a car park in 2012.
 The family feud was healed in 2019.

 Hatton had three children.
 Hatton's son Campbell, born in 2001, was conceived after a short reconciliation with ex-girlfriend Claire.
 Hatton set up a trust fund to make sure his son was always provided for and saw him every day.
-He had two daughters with Dooley, Millie and Fearne.
+He had two daughters with Dooley: Millie and Fearne.

 Campbell pursued a career in professional boxing.
 During his boxing career, Campbell was trained by Ricky's brother, Matthew.
 However, during an interview in July 2025, Hatton confirmed his son's retirement from boxing.

 On 12 September 2010, the Sunday tabloid News of the World published a front-page story alleging Hatton had been a regular cocaine user with accompanying pictures showing the boxer apparently using the drug.
 Hatton was said to be "devastated" following the story.

 Charity

+Ricky became an Ambassador for suicide prevention charity Campaign Against Living Miserably (CALM) in 2023.

 In December 2013, Hatton became the patron of Manchester-based Christian charity Barnabus that offers support to homeless and vulnerable people through its drop-in centre.